Assassination of Reinhard Heydrich: Medical treatment and death

-Botulinum poisoning theory
+Botulinum poisoning hypothesis

-The authors of A Higher Form of Killing claim that Heydrich died from botulism (Clostridium botulinum toxin poisoning).
-According to this theory, based on statements made by Paul Fildes, a Porton Down botulism researcher, the No. 73 anti-tank grenade used in the attack had been modified to contain the toxin.
-The authors say that only circumstantial evidence supports this allegation; the records of the SOE for the period have remained sealed and few medical records of Heydrich's condition and treatment have been preserved.
+The authors of A Higher Form of Killing claim that Heydrich died from botulism (Clostridium botulinum) toxin poisoning.
+According to this hypothesis, based on statements made by Paul Fildes, a Porton Down botulism researcher, the No. 73 anti-tank grenade used in the attack had been modified to contain botulinum toxin.
+The authors say that only circumstantial evidence supports this allegation; SOE records for the period have remained sealed and few medical records of Heydrich's condition and treatment have been preserved.

-The evidence cited to support the theory includes the modifications made to the No. 73 grenade; the bottom two-thirds of this weapon had been removed, and the open end and sides were wrapped up with adhesive tape.
+The evidence cited to support the hypothesis includes the modifications made to the No. 73 grenade, the bottom two-thirds of this weapon had been removed, and the open end and sides were wrapped up with adhesive tape.
 The modification of the weapon could indicate an attached toxic or biological agent.
 Heydrich received excellent medical care by the standards of the time.
 His post mortem examination showed none of the usual signs of sepsis, although infection of the wound and areas surrounding the lungs and heart was reported.
 A German wartime report on the incident stated, "[d]eath occurred as a consequence of lesions in the vital parenchymatous organs caused by bacteria and possibly by poisons carried into them by bomb splinters".

 Heydrich's condition while hospitalized was not documented in detail, but he was not noted to have developed any of the distinctive symptoms associated with botulism, which have a gradual onset, invariably including paralysis, with death generally resulting from respiratory failure.
-Two others were also wounded by fragments of the same grenade – Kubiš, the Czech soldier who threw the grenade, and a bystander – but neither was reported to have shown any sign of poisoning.
+Two others were also wounded by fragments of the same grenade — Kubiš, the Czech soldier who threw the grenade, and a bystander — but neither was reported to have shown any sign of poisoning.

 The botulinum toxin theory has not found widespread acceptance among scholars.
-Fildes had a reputation for "extravagant boasts" and the grenade modifications could have been aimed at making the 2 kg weapon lighter.
+Fildes had a reputation for "extravagant boasts", and the grenade modifications could have been aimed at making the 2 kg weapon lighter.
 Two of the six original modified grenades are kept by the Military History Institute in Prague.